yladzislay/xml-parser/development-plan.md

 6. DataProcessor.ProcessMessage: Deserialize message.
 7. Define a Database assembly using entity framework core orm with: entities, configuration, automapper, repository.
 8. Cover Mapper with unit-test.
+9. Make ProcessMessage async with using the Database Repository for save instrument-statuses.

 ### Next: